apache/nuttx/graphics/README.txt

               operations.
 The toolkit can be used for window-oriented graphics without NxWidgets and is built on top of NX.
   NXFONTS   - A set of C graphics tools for present (bitmap) font images.
   NX        - The tiny NuttX windowing system.
-This includes both a small-footprint,
+This includes the small-footprint
-              single user implementaton (NXSU as described below) and a somewhat larger multi-user implentation (NXMU as described below).
-Both conform to the same APIs as defined in include/nuttx/nx/nx.h and, hence, are more-or-less interchangable.
+              multi-user implentation (NXMU as described below).
 NX can be used without NxWidgets and without NXTOOLKIT for raw access to window memory.
   NXGLIB    - Low level graphics utilities and direct framebuffer rendering logic.
               NX is built on top of NXGLIB.
   NxTerm - NxTerm is a write-only character device that is built on top of
               an NX window.
 This character device can be used to provide stdout and stderr and, hence, can provide the output side of NuttX console.
-              NxTerm is only available when the multi-user NX implementation is selected (CONFIG_NX_MULTIUSERs).

 Related Header Files